-The effects observed in experimental animals after acute exposure to DEF are summarized in Table 15.
-In addition to the effects observed in the LD50/LC50 studies and the acute neurotoxicity studies, some findings observed in the 90-day inhalation, 21-day dermal and developmental toxicity studies were also considered as acute effects.
-These include signs observed within the first few days of exposure and any fetal effects assuming they were the result of a single exposure.
-The clinical signs observed after acute exposure to DEF were primarily neurological.
-Cholinergic signs were seen in most laboratory animals after acute exposure to DEF by various routes.
-Hypothermia was observed in rats, mice and guinea pigs when DEF was administered by the oral, intraperitoneal and intravenous route (Ray, 1980; Ray and Cunningham, 1985).
+The effects observed in experimental animals after acute exposure to tribufos are summarized in Table 19.
+In addition to the effects observed in the LD{50}/LC{50} studies and the acute neurotoxicity studies, some findings observed in the 90-day inhalation, 21-day dermal and developmental toxicity studies were also considered as acute effects.
+These include maternal signs of toxicity observed within the first few days of exposure and fetal effects that could be the result of one or two days of exposure, such as pre- and post-implantation losses, and skeletal and visceral malformations.
+The clinical signs observed after acute exposure to tribufos were primarily neurological.
+Cholinergic signs were seen in most laboratory animals after acute exposure to tribufos by various routes.
+Hypothermia was observed in rats, mice and guinea pigs when tribufos was administered by the oral, intraperitoneal and intravenous route (Ray, 1980; Ray and Cunningham, 1985).
 The investigators suggested a selective action on a central thermogenic control process may be involved.
-Other research indicates that the hypothermia associated with organophosphates is due to central AChE inhibition because hypothermia is antagonized by centrally active antiChE drugs, such as atropine, but not by peripherally active antiChE drugs, such as 2-PAM (Kenley et al., 1982).
-Organophosphate-induced delayed neuropathy (OPIDN) was observed in hens in the form of ataxia, paralysis, and nerve degeneration approximately 2-3 weeks after acute exposure to DEF by inhalation, oral or dermal routes.
-There was no evidence of DEF-induced delayed neuropathy in other species tested; however, rodents generally are less susceptible to OPIDN (Abou-Donia, 1981; Somkuti et al., 1988; De Bleeker et al., 1992).
-Sensitivity in rodents appears to vary depending on strain and age (Padilla and Veronesi, 1988; Veronesi et al., 1991; Moretto et al., 1992; Inui et al., 1993).
+Other research indicates that the hypothermia associated with organophosphates is due to central AChE inhibition because hypothermia is antagonized by centrally active anti-ChE drugs, such as atropine, but not by peripherally active anti-ChE drugs, such as atropine, but not by peripherally active anti-ChE drugs, such as 2-PAM (Kenley et al., 1982).